 Start (or restart) your digital transformation initiative.

-Consumers rely on digital services now more than ever, prompting brands to accelerate digital transformation plans in an effort to keep up with changing consumer behavior.
+Consumers rely on digital services now more than ever, prompting companies to accelerate digital transformation plans to keep up with changing consumer behavior.

 If you’re concerned about starts and stops with your transformation when things (presumably) return to a semblance of normal, don’t worry.
 The “discontinuous” digital transformation method means you can simply pick up where you left off when it suits you.

-Examples of brands that adapted their marketing plans due to COVID-19
+Examples of companies that adapted their strategic marketing plan due to COVID-19

-All the aforementioned undertakings are certainly worthwhile ones that mid-sized and enterprise brands (even some small businesses) should tackle during times of crisis.
+All the aforementioned undertakings are certainly worthwhile ones that mid-sized and enterprise companies across industries should tackle during times of crisis and change.

-To show how some companies are adapting to the current climate caused by coronavirus, here is how some BlueConic customers with different business models and who sell different products and services have transformed their strategic marketing plans accordingly.
+Here’s how some BlueConic customers with different business models and who sell a variety of different products and services have transformed their strategic marketing plans.

 Shifting to a direct-to-consumer focus